homechef/heroku-buildpack-java-binary/README.md

-## Gradlew Buildpack for Heroku
+## Java Binary Buildpack for Heroku

-This buildpack can be used to run a gradle wrapper on Heroku.
+This buildpack can be used to run a prebuilt Java application on Heroku.

 ###Procfile

 Simply add a `Procfile` to the root of your project in order to bootstrap your app.
-In this case a spring-boot app:
+In this case we are using webapp-runner:

 	---
 	default_process_types:
-		web: java -jar -Dport=$PORT build/libs/spring-boot.jar
+		web: java $JAVA_OPTS -Dgrails.env=prod -jar server/webapp-runner.jar --port $PORT .

-###Default Tasks

-The gradle wrapper will be run without any tasks in order to make the build as flexible as possible.
-Ensure that the `build.gradle` defines a defaultTasks list including all tasks that need to be run for a successful deploy.
-For example, a Ratpack application would require the follwing in the build file:

-	defaultTasks = ["clean", "build", "installApp"]